Estimating Structural Steel for Construction Projects

 - Remember to estimate the quantities of plates, connectors, and accessories.

-You might consider listing the materials in your design on a table like this one provided here.
-Complete the table with the type of section, the quantity used, the length of pieces, the total length required for each particular section, and the weight per linear feet.
-When you're finished, the addition of the last column will give you an estimate of how many pounds of steel are necessary for your project.
+You might consider listing the materials in your design on a table like the one provided below.
+Complete the table with the type of section, quantity used, length of pieces, total length required for each particular section, and weight per linear feet.
+Once completed, the last column will give you a sum estimate of how many pounds of steel are necessary for your project.

 Computing Structural Steel Weight